zebrunner/carina/docs/automation/api.md

 2. `@Cookie` - is used to specify cookies in the request
 3. `@Endpoint` - defines the place that APIs send requests and where the resource lives
 4. `@Header` - is used to specify headers in the request
+5. `@HideRequestBodyPartsInLogs` - is used to hide secret parts of the request body in the logs
+6. `@HideRequestHeadersInLogs` - is used to hide secret parts of the request headers in the logs
+7. `@HideResponseBodyPartsInLogs` - is used to hide secret parts of the response body in the logs
-5. `@PropertiesPath` - contains a path from source root to properties file
+8. `@PropertiesPath` - contains a path from source root to properties file
+9. `@QueryParam` - is used to specify query parameters in the request
-6. `@RequestTemplatePath` - contains a path from source root to request template file
+10. `@RequestTemplatePath` - contains a path from source root to request template file
-7. `@ResponseTemplatePath` - contains a path from source root to response template file
+11. `@ResponseTemplatePath` - contains a path from source root to response template file
-8. `@SuccessfulHttpStatus` - specifies the expected HTTP status
+12. `@SuccessfulHttpStatus` - specifies the expected HTTP status

 In this case we don’t need to define _api.properties file and call the constructor of a super class, but if we have some properties file used in this request we should explicitly set it in test method.
 Insead of callAPI() and expectResponseStatus() methods we can use callAPIExpectSuccess() that will call API expecting http status in response taken from @SuccessfulHttpStatus value.
 ```java